conzty01/RA_Scheduler/schedule/README.md

 # Schedule Module
-This directory contains a Flask Blueprint that handles all of the functionality regarding Duty Scheduling and Duty Statistics
+This directory contains a Flask Blueprint that handles all of the functionality regarding Duty Scheduling.

 Template Folder: `./templates` <br />
 Static Folder: `./static` <br />